We're delighted to be part of the scheme again this year collecting donations of Christmas dinner in a box to feed local families.

 Drop your box off to Epiphany House or to one of the other collection points across Cornwall by Tuesday 12th December.

 Sister Elizabeth C.E. died on Monday 4th September at the age of 101 years.
 She was the last surviving member of the Community of the Epiphany whose convent was at Copeland Court, now Epiphany House.
-Her funeral will take place at noon on Monday 18th September at Kenwyn Church led by Canon Perran Gay (at Sister’s request) and Revd Chris Parsons, and will be followed by refreshments at Epiphany House.
-Sister Elizabeth will be buried alongside her other sisters in Kenwyn churchyard.
+Her funeral took place at noon on Monday 18th September at Kenwyn Church led by Canon Perran Gay (at Sister’s request) and Revd Chris Parsons, and was followed by refreshments at Epiphany House.
+Sister Elizabeth was buried alongside her other sisters in Kenwyn churchyard.

 Her death marks the end of an era for Epiphany House.
 The vision of the Sisters to set up an ecumenical trust to continue to run this house as a Retreat Centre and a place of prayer is the reason we are here today.
 The ecumenical Trust that took over the running of Copeland Court renamed it Epiphany House in honour of the Community.
 The Trust works as the guardian of the Sisters’ material and spiritual heritage and continues their ministry of hospitality and education.

 “It’s good to feel that I’m doing something useful and giving something back”